Signed in as:

 Making short stories, one-act plays, essays, and poems by women of the Harlem Renaissance accessible in comprehensive collections of 100 pages or less.

-In narratives and poems, seventeen women share their poignant and personal views on life as an African American woman during the Harlem Renaissance.
+In narratives and poems, fifteen women share their poignant and personal views on life as an African American woman during the Harlem Renaissance.
 It includes the title essay by Zora Neale Hurston and "On Being Young—a Woman—and Colored" by Marita Bonner.
 Poems by Anne Spencer, Georgia Douglas Johnson, Angelina Weld Grimké, and more.

 Six storied women of the Harlem Renaissance address the complexities and ramifications of an African American “passing” as white.
 The choice of narratives and women's perspectives are unique and fascinating.
 It includes "The Sleeper Wakes," a short story by Jessie Redmon Fauset, the author of four Harlem Renaissance novels.